-Do not opt for the lowest Sonning Common conveyancing costs illustration.
-You really do get what you’re paying for when it comes to conveyancing solicitors.
+We would encourage you not to go for the lowest Sonning Common conveyancing quote.
+You really do get what you pay for when it comes to property lawyers.
 A cheap quote may mean that the conveyancing solicitor is handling a lot of jobs at one time and you won’t get the quality of service and the attention that you need.
 It is, however, wise to use a conveyancer who has a fixed fee on a no sale, no fee basis.
-This way, you know exactly what you’ll have to pay in ahead of time.
+This way, you know exactly what you’ll have to pay in ahead of the deal.

 We have agreed to purchase a house in Sonning Common.
 An unusual aspect is that the roof has a solar panel.
 Solicitors conducting should look into this right?
 Will my lender Co-operative be concerned?